-Humans have two kinds of chromosome: sex chromosomes (the X and Y chromosomes) and autosomes.
-There are 22 paired autosomes and two sex chromosomes in each cell.
-Females have two X chromosomes and males have one X chromosome and one Y chromosome.
+Humans have two kinds of chromosomes: sex chromosomes (X and Y) and autosomes.
+Of the 23 paired human chromosomes, 22 are autosomes and one is the sex chromosome.
+The paired sex chromosome in females are two X chromosomes, whereas males have one X and one Y chromosome.

-Each chromosome is made up of a single DNA molecule.
-DNA contains the instructions for building different parts of a cell and is in the form of a chemical code (the genetic code).
-DNA is made up of chains of four basic building blocks known as nucleotide bases.
-These bases are Adenine (A), which is always paired with Thymine (T), and Cytosine (C) which is always paired with Guanine (G).
+Each chromosome is an organised structure that contains DNA.
+DNA contains the instructions for building different parts of the cell and body.
+The instructions are in the form of a chemical code (the genetic code), made up of sequences of four building blocks known as nucleotide bases.
+The four bases are always paired in DNA molecules, with adenine (A) always paired with thymine (T) and guanine (G) always paired with cytosine (C) to make base pairs.

 The human genome inherited from each parent is made up of over 3 billion DNA base pairs.
 Genes are formed from DNA base pairs that are arranged in sequences and instruct the cell to build the proteins that make up the human body.
 The genes also contain the coding regions of the human genome that are known collectively as theexome.
 There are approximately 20,000 genes in humans and these represent only 1–2% of the human genome.

 What is the relationship between DNA mutations and genetic conditions?

 A genetic disease or condition is caused by one or more genetic changes, which scientists refer to as mutations.
 A mutation is a permanent change in the DNA code.
 Inherited mutations are those that are passed on to children from a parent and are called germ line mutations.
 Some of these mutations occur spontaneously, for unknown reasons.

 Mutations also build up in a person’s DNA over their lifetime (for example, DNA damage due to sun exposure).
 These mutations are not passed on to children and are called somatic mutations.